I’ve got a fun recipe redo for you today. I was craving these Butterscotch Blondies this week and realized it had been way too long since we had them.

 I spent years teaching other woman’s daughters to sew – most of these women were seamstresses themselves.

-So several summers ago I enrolled Tessa in a summer baking class.
+So when Tessa was about 10 or so I sent her to a summer baking class.
 Someone else needed to teach her to bake.

 She loved the class and now is she is as good a baker as I am.